probe-rs/webpage/src/docs/overview/about-probe-rs.md

 manufacturers and the protocols of different chip architectures.
 It furthermore is able to flash many targets and download software onto them.

-While probe-rs was originally targetted at the Rust community, it can freely be used for programming in C as well.
+While probe-rs was originally targeted at the Rust community, it can freely be used for programming in C as well.